Revelers return to Hong Kong 7s for 1st time since pandemic

 The Hong Kong Sevens, a popular stop on the World Rugby Sevens Series circuit, is part of the government’s drive to restore the city’s image as a vibrant financial hub after it scrapped mandatory hotel quarantine for travelers.

-Hundreds of spectators, some in fancy dress and superhero costumes, had gathered by mid-afternoon and the crowd was expected to build up during the evening sessions.
+Hundreds of spectators, some in fancy dress and superhero costumes, had gathered by mid-afternoon.
+A total of 24,000 fans attended the tournament on Friday.

 The city’s pandemic rules require spectators to show a photo of their rapid virus test results and scan a risk notification app upon entry.
 Fans were required to wear masks except when eating or drinking in their seats.
-The stadium in Causeway Bay will be capped at 85% of its 40,000 capacity.
+The stadium in Causeway Bay was capped at 85% of its 40,000 capacity.
+Not all fans kept their masks on as required, amid music, fireworks and entertaining rugby on the field.

+Hong Kong lost 36-0 to Australia in the final game of the opening day which saw defending champion Fiji beat Japan 59-12.

 The world’s leading teams are competing in Hong Kong, where the tournament for the condensed rugby format started in the 1970s and really took hold in the 80s, accelerating rugby seven’s eventual inclusion in the Olympics in 2016.